Fluorescence spectroscopy: Theory

 Molecules have various states referred to as energy levels.
 Fluorescence spectroscopy is primarily concerned with electronic and vibrational states.
 Generally, the species being examined has a ground electronic state (a low energy state) of interest, and an excited electronic state of higher energy.
 Within each of these electronic states there are various vibrational states.

 In fluorescence, the species is first excited, by absorbing a photon, from its ground electronic state to one of the various vibrational states in the excited electronic state.
-Collisions with other molecules cause the excited molecule to lose vibrational energy until it reaches the lowest vibrational state from the excited electronic state.
+Collisions with other molecules cause the excited molecule to lose vibrational energy until it reaches the lowest vibrational state of the excited electronic state.
 This process is often visualized with a Jablonski diagram.

 The molecule then drops down to one of the various vibrational levels of the ground electronic state again, emitting a photon in the process.
 As molecules may drop down into any of several vibrational levels in the ground state, the emitted photons will have different energies, and thus frequencies.
 Therefore, by analysing the different frequencies of light emitted in fluorescent spectroscopy, along with their relative intensities, the structure of the different vibrational levels can be determined.

 For atomic species, the process is similar; however, since atomic species do not have vibrational energy levels, the emitted photons are often at the same wavelength as the incident radiation.
 This process of re-emitting the absorbed photon is "resonance fluorescence" and while it is characteristic of atomic fluorescence, is seen in molecular fluorescence as well.